 If you are concerned about spoilage you can water bath can them, as you would jam.
 If you do this you will remove the healthful probiotics and stop the fermentation.
 The choice is yours.
 Traditionally, sauerkraut was kept in the keg, in a cool storage area, and served out as needed, while a weight kept the vegetables below the surface liquid.

-This is part of a series on Food preservation:
+This is part of a series of articles on Food preservation:

 See the other articles in this series on food preservation and self-sufficiency: